natalijk/SoftEng2013/Functional_Requirements.md

 * Student is not able to use the compass if stepped on the compass bomb
 * Student reviles his position when in the radar mode
 * Position of the student is hidden if not in the radar mode
+* Ranking of the teams updates during activation of the view
+* The timer stops when all QR codes are scanned
+*